john-griffin/deno-dom-test/README.md

 broader JS ecosystem without work arounds that effect the developer experience.

 This repo shows how to work around these limitations today and integrate modern test tooling into Deno.
-These tools and work arounds are:
+Most of the action can be found in [this test](index.test.tsx).
+The tools and work arounds used are:

 ### @testing-library/react